tanni3009/dend-capstone/README.md

     The defined concept will be implemented in this step to provide the analytics table in a Postgres database.

 ## Exploring and assessing the data
+Durint this step, the raw data found in the folder ``raw_data`` was assessed and data quality issues were cleaned.

 Documentation of the steps to exploring the data, identifying data quality issues and cleaning them up can be found in *01_data_cleaning.ipynb*.

-The resulting CSV file for student mobility data was split into several smaller files for two reasons:
+The resulting dataframe for student mobility data was split into several small CSV files for two reasons:
 1. to be able to upload it to GitHub (file size limit of 100MB)
 1. to transform the data file by file in the ETL pipeline later on

+The output of this step can be found in the ``cleaned_data`` subfolder.

 ## Defining the data model